srishti9368/Email-classifier/README.md

 ## Introduction
-EmailGenius is an AI-driven email categorization tool that automates the process of sorting and labeling emails using the Opensource LLAMA API.
+EmailGenius is an AI-driven email categorization tool that automates the process of sorting and labeling emails .
 It connects to an IMAP server, fetches emails, and categorizes them based on user-defined criteria.
 The project also includes a Streamlit interface for an interactive user experience.

-## Purpose
-The market offers various proprietary email categorization and management tools, including:
-- [SaneBox](https://www.sanebox.com/): This tool automatically organizes incoming emails into different folders based on user behavior.
-- [Clean Email](https://clean.email/): A management tool designed to help users declutter their inboxes from unnecessary emails.

-However, these tools have limitations, such as not being opensource and requiring payment and often adopting a pricing model based on each email account.
-With the ongoing democratization of AI, it's expected that even standard servers will be capable of running similar processes more affordably, accommodating any number of accounts within the next five years.

-In contrast, widely-used email services like Microsoft Outlook, Gmail, and Zoho Mail can be cumbersome in setting up email filter rules, often involving numerous steps.
-Moreover, users frequently encounter issues where emails from unsubscribed websites persist in appearing in their inboxes.

 ## Requirements
 - Python 3.x
+- there are two ways tto categorize
+- this is the first one
 - This is an optional procedure since it is not free
 - LLAMA API Key (I used https://deepinfra.com, needs `openai==0.28`)
 - IMAP Server Credentials (refer [accessing-gmail-inbox-using-python-imaplib-module](https://pythoncircle.com/post/727/accessing-gmail-inbox-using-python-imaplib-module/) to create your gmail python app password)
-- other than this procedure i have
+- second way doesnot need any apikey
+- except the firebase key for database purpose
 - Streamlit
+- for login page use the respective email and its app password

 ## Installation
 1. Clone the repository: